A QUBO Formulation for the Generalized LinkedIn Queens and Takuzu/Tango Game

 The other problem we can solve is the Max Chess Pieces Problem, which consists of placing as many pieces as possible on the board so that none of them threatens another, and there can be only one type per cell.
 We will define it as:

 Given a board of arbitrary shape, of maximum height $N$ and maximum width $M$, on which there are placed a number $N_p$ of initial pieces in positions given by the set $A_I$, the objective will be to place the maximum number possible of pieces on the board such that no piece threatens another.
-Each cell $(i,j)$ can be empty or have the piece of type $P_{ij}$, with possible moves $M_{P_{ij}}$, and can reach cells $C\left(M_{P_{ij}})_{ij}\right)$.
+Each cell $(i,j)$ can be empty or have the piece of type $P_{ij}$, with possible moves $M_{P_{ij}}$, and can reach cells $C\left(M_{P_{ij}}\right)_{ij}$.
 A solution of this problem is represented in Fig. \ref{fig: Example_pieces} b.

-Since we will only keep the threat constraint, we can eliminate the coloured term, and we have to include a new term that reduces the energy the more tiles there are on the board.
-This counting term is
+Since we only keep the threat constraint, we eliminate the coloured term and add a reward term that favors occupied cells.
+In weighted form, let $w_{ij}\geq 0$ be the reward for placing a piece in cell $(i,j)$, and define

-so that the energy will decrease by one unit for each piece added to the board.
-This formulation even allows a different weight to be associated with each type of piece, so that it is more important to place some types of pieces than others.

-To get the total QUBO, if we add directly the terms $Q_t$ and $Q_m$ we can have cases in which, by adding a single piece that threatens only one piece, we will have the same energy.
-Therefore, to make sure that the constraint is met, we will multiply the $Q_t$ term by a constant $\lambda$ large enough so that it is not convenient to add pieces that do not meet the constraint.
-Therefore, the total QUBO is